microsoft/todo-app-java-on-azure/README.md

 specify a database name but no need to create it.
-Pick an Azure Resource Group name and Web app name for App Service on Linux - you can use an existing resource group and Web app or let the Maven plugin create these for you.
+Pick an Azure Resource Group name and Web app name for App Service on Linux - you can use an existing resource group and Web app or let the Gradle plugin create these for you.
 Set these values in system environment variables:

 ``` txt
 DOCUMENTDB_URI=put-your-documentdb-uri-here